Vince Lee (explorer): Architect

 Lee received his MFA in architecture magna cum laude from Princeton in 1966.
 His faculty thesis advisors were Michael Graves and Peter Eisenmann.
 For his master's thesis, he created a design for the newly formed, all-year North Carolina Outward Bound School (NCOBS) in Asheville, North Carolina.
-Adapting to the remote rugged building site, Lee produced a design utilizing small, lightweight structural components that easily could be assembled by the students.
-His unique design got very favorable "local boy makes good" news in local newspapers and the Tarrytown Daily News.
+His design got very favorable "local boy makes good" news in local newspapers and the Tarrytown Daily News.

-Also favorably reacting to his design, the NCOBS Board hired him in fall 1966 for its construction drawings.
+The NCOBS Board hired him in fall 1966 for its construction drawings.
 Accepting his first architectural commission, the Lee family moved to Asheville, where Lee joined a local firm and began the detailed plans.
 However, the NCOBS program was downsized and the new building project fell through.
-In spring 1967, Dani and the kids temporarily returned home to New York while Lee headed west to the Tetons in search of a job and home for his family.
+In spring 1967, Dani and the children temporarily returned home to New York while Lee headed west to the Tetons in search of a job and home for his family.
 Stopping at Lander, he worked a season as an instructor/guide with the new National Outdoor Leadership School (NOLS) led by Paul Petzoldt.

-In the fall of 1967, reunited with Dani and family, he settled into a small log cabin in Jackson Hole to endure their first of what would be many winters at the foot of the Tetons.
+In fall 1967, reunited with his family, he settled into a small log cabin in Jackson Hole.
 He found employment with a local architect designing the new Jackson Hole Mountain Resort.
 After nearly a year with this first employer, he was fired in a disagreement over time off to climb with Pop Hollandsworth's Asheville School.
-Not losing a stride, he soon found a position with a long-time local designer.
+He soon found a position with a long-time local designer.
 Lee and his new boss, John Morgan, formed their own architectural design firm Design Associates, Architects (D/A), in Wilson, a small village near Jackson.
 When Morgan retired, Lee became sole owner.
 In 1968, he bought a 1 1/4-acre field on which he built his first house.